Japanese PM Eyes Casino Resorts To Boost Tourism

-Abe, in the city-state to deliver a speech at a regional defense and security conference, spent 40 minutes visiting Marina Bay Sands and then Resorts World on Sentosa island.
+Abe, in the city-state to deliver a speech at a regional defence and security conference, spent 40 minutes visiting Marina Bay Sands and then Resorts World on Sentosa island.

 Japan, home to 128 million people and the world's third-largest economy, is widely seen as a prize market for casino operators due to its affluent population and close proximity to wealthy Asian gamblers in the region.

 Abe, who has so far remained silent on the issue of casinos, was taken round Marina Bay Sands by its chief executive, George Tanasijevich, touring its convention centre and taken to a viewing area to look down on its gaming floor.

 He then surprised tourists sunning themselves by the 150-metre long infinity pool on the resort's rooftop by appearing at the water's edge dressed in his suit with members of the media in tow.

 Japan has been deliberating opening casinos for more than a decade but the chances have never been higher than now.

 While parliament is unlikely to pass a bill in the current parliament session which ends next month, proponents are aiming to pass it in the autumn extraordinary session, industry sources said on Friday.

 "It's logistically difficult for it to pass in the current session," said one political source, adding that he and other supporters of the bill were still hoping to start parliamentary debate next month.